gramiojs/keyboards/README.md

 ### Send via [Telegraf](https://github.com/telegraf/telegraf)

 > [!WARNING]
-> The `node-telegram-bot-api` does not support the latest version of Bot API
+> The `Telegraf` does not support the latest version of Bot API

 ```ts
 import { Keyboard } from "@gramio/keyboards";